Getting back to work after COVID or a career break

 In previous times, career gaps were a bit of a taboo and were discouraged unless necessary.
 Today, career gaps are expected and employers’ attitudes towards them are changing.
 Particularly as COVID has forced people off of work involuntarily.

 But don’t assume your potential employer will just skim over this in your interview and have an explanation prepared.
-If you have been out of work because you’ve been on furlough or made redundant, expect to summarise a bit of what you’ve done with your time out of work.
+If you have been out of work because you’ve been made redundant, expect to summarise a bit of what you’ve done with your time out of work.

 Most employers are very understanding of how the pandemic has affected everyone’s mental health, family life, financial situations, relationships, career goals and life plans.
 It’s no secret that it’s thrown almost everyone off course.
 So don’t fret if you haven’t penned a novel, become fluent in a new language or completed a degree!